ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/03-setup-tijs.md

 We are studying a drought experiment containing 6 arabidopsis shoot samples.
 All grown 12 days on agar, 9 days on vermiculite with media.
 Then the drought group (21, 23, 24) got their media taken away, while the control group (06, 07, 08) kept their media for another 6 days after which the samples were harvested.

-From these samples RNA was sequenced (Ion-torrent).
-You will be provided with a subset of the data, 6 raw sequence files, containing 1.000.000 single-end reads each.
-Futher more you will be provided the arabidopsis genome fasta file, an annotation file and the environment file ammong others.
+From these samples RNA was sequenced (Ion-torrent)of wich you will be provided with a subset, 6 raw sequence files, containing 1.000.000 single-end reads each.
+Futher more you get the arabidopsis genome fasta file, an annotation file and the environment file ammong others , together in 1 zipped file.

 To download the data, run the commands below.
 It will take about 10 minutes to download the files.
 ~~~